ar0ne/cordova_template/README.md

 	$ `bower install`

-	If you don't need some libraries you can remove it: $ `bower uninstall jquery --save`
+	If you don't need some libraries you can remove it: $ `bower uninstall jquery --save`, but don't forget edit Gruntfile.js then.

 5. For run Gruntfile you must to install grunt and few components as uglify etc.